2025–2026 Philippine anti-corruption protests: October 21

 Peasant organization Kilusang Magbubukid ng Pilipinas (KMP), together with more than 40 organizations, launched a protest at Mendiola against Marcos Jr., on October 21 against his policies that show that there is no genuine land reform in the country, and that peasant issues have been exacerbated by the worsening corruption in the government.
 Peasants have been camping out by the gates of the Department of Agrarian Reform for a week.
 Speakers of the mobilization, former Gabriela Women's Party Representative Liza Maza and KMP Chairperson Danilo Ramos, said that farmers are affected by 'ghost projects' such as corrupted flood control and farm-to-market road projects.
 KMP Secretary-General Ronnie Manalo denounced the involvement of government officials on corruption while there is a need for farmers in the Philippines for post-disaster relief and compensation as well as facilities like post-harvest machines, dryers, irrigation, and rice mills.
 He also denounced how government funds are being embezzled, being used for the luxury of government officials.
 Farmers from as far as Negros, Southern Tagalog, and Central Luzon have condemned at Mendiola issues such as corruption and rampant land conversion.
 Protesters destroyed an effigy of President Marcos Jr. portrayed as a rat pest.

 October 23

-UP Diliman student leaders lead by UPD USC Chairperson Joaquin "Waks" Buenaflor and Mattheo Wovi Villanueva of the Student Christian Movement of the Philippines (SCMP) held a press conference and a subsequent protest against subpoena by the PNP on Buenaflor in relation to the September 21 protest.
+UP Diliman student leaders led by UPD USC Chairperson Joaquin "Waks" Buenaflor and Mattheo Wovi Villanueva of the Student Christian Movement of the Philippines (SCMP) held a press conference and a subsequent protest against subpoena by the PNP on Buenaflor in relation to the September 21 protest.
 The students condemned how the PNP has been quick against student activists, but cannot go after corrupt officials.
 Buenaflor said that those charged should be the contractors and corrupt officials.